Imaginaries in equicharacteristic zero henselian fields: Introduction

 \section{Introduction}

-In the model theory of valued fields, one of the most striking results is a theorem by Ax, Kochen and, independently, Ershov which roughly states that the first-order theory of an unramified henselian valued field is completely determined by the first-order theory of its residue field \(\k\) and of its value group \(\Vg\).
+In the model theory of valued fields, one of the most striking results is a theorem by Ax, Kochen and, independently, Ershov which states that the first-order theory of an equicharacteristic zero henselian valued field is completely determined by the first-order theories of its residue field \(\k\) and of its value group \(\Vg\).
 A natural philosophy follows from this theorem: the model theory of a henselian valued field is controlled by its residue field and its value group.

-In this paper we show that this philosophy also applies to the question of eliminating imaginaries : the classification of quotients of definable sets by definable equivalence relations; or equivalently, the description of moduli spaces for families of definable sets.
+In the early 2000s, Hrushovski asked if this philosophy also applies to the elimination of imaginaries: the classification of interpretable sets (quotients of definable sets by definable equivalence relations), or equivalently, the description of (rough) moduli spaces for families of definable sets.
+He proposed a classification of imaginaries reminiscent of the Ax-Kochen-Ershov principle.
+The goal of the present paper is to establish this classification for a broad class of henselian valued fields of equicharacteristic zero, including all those with bounded Galois group, that is, having finitely many extensions of any given degree.
+In fact, it suffices that the maximal unramified algebraic extension has bounded Galois group, in other words, when the inertia group is bounded.

-Over the past thirty years, the imaginaries in various henselian valued fields have been classified, starting with the case of algebraically closed field with a non-trivial valuation (\(\ACVF\)) in the foundational work by Haskell, Hrushovski and Macpherson \cite{HHM-EI}.
-This work laid the groundwork for a "geometric model theory" of valued fields.
-They proved that in $\ACVF$, every quotient can be described as a subset of produtcs of certain specific quotients, known as the \emph{geometric sorts} : the main field \(\K\), and, for all $n \in \Zz_{>0}$, the space $\Lat_{n}:= \GL_{n}(K)/\GL_{n}(\O)$ of free rank $n$ $\O$-submodules of $\K^{n}$ and the space $\Tor_{n}= \bigsqcup_{R \in \Lat_{n}} R/\m R$, where $\O$ denotes the valuation ring and $\m\subseteq \O$ is the unique maximal ideal.
+The study of imaginaries in various henselian valued fields has been ongoing for the past 20 years, starting with the case of algebraically closed valued fields (\(\ACVF\)) in the foundational work by Haskell, Hrushovski and Macpherson \cite{HHM-EI}.
+They proved that in $\ACVF$, every quotient can be described as a subset of products of certain specific quotients, known as the \emph{geometric sorts} : the main field \(K\), and, for all $n \in \Zz_{>0}$, the space $\Lat_{n}:= \GL_{n}(K)/\GL_{n}(\O)$ of free rank $n$ $\O$-submodules of $K^{n}$ (also known as the affine grassmanian of \(\GL_{n}\)) and the space $\Tor_{n}= \coprod_{R \in \Lat_{n}} R/\m R$, where $\O$ denotes the valuation ring and $\m\subseteq \O$ is the unique maximal ideal.
 We say that \(\ACVF\) eliminates imaginaries down to the geometric sorts.
-These results were later extended to other classes of (enriched) henselian fields \cite{Mel-RCVF,padics,separablyclosed,VDF}.
+These results were later extended to other specific henselian fields, potentially with additional structure \cite{Mel-RCVF,padics,separablyclosed,VDF}.

-In the early 2000, Hrushovski asked if such results could be explained by general result and proposed a classification reminiscent of the Ax-Kochen-Ershov principle.
-This paper provides a positive answer to this question for a broad class of henselian valued fields of equicharacteristic zero.

-As can be expected, the natural obstruction to elimination of imaginaries in valued fields come in two flavors: those coming from the residue field, studied in work of Hils and the first author \cite{HilRid-EIAKE}, and those coming from the value group, studied in work of the second author \cite{Vic-EIACk}.